cerisedkg/Notes/README.md

 I edit the document in VSCode using LaTeX Workshop, with custom macros to help facilitate live typing in lecture.

 # **Schedule:**
-I split subjects into two categories: Permanent and Pleasure.
+I split subjects into two categories: Permanent and Leisure.
 Subjects in the permanent category are for classes that I am currently taking or subjects that I need to study urgently.
-Subjects in the pleasure category are topics I find personally interesting and are learned via self-study.
+Subjects in the leisure category are topics I find personally interesting and are learned via self-study.

 I will try to complete a chapter for every subject in the permanent category at least once per business day, with exceptions in case of illness and injury, holidays, or other extenuating circumstances.
-I will try to complete one chapter from one subject in the pleasure category every day, though this is conditional on whether I have the time and willpower to continue studying at the end of the day.
+I will try to complete one chapter from one subject in the leisure category every day, though this is conditional on whether I have the time and willpower to continue studying at the end of the day.

 Subjects in the Permament category:
 - Abstract Algebra